Cybrary Man's Educational Web Sites

 predicted teaching machines in the classroom.
 My professor

-gave me a very hard time about that.
-In 1968 I took a computer
+gave me a very hard time about that as he thought I wanted teachers

 programming class (using punch cards!)
 I learned M.A.D.
 (Michigan